 4. Upsell add-ons

-• Offer small samples for passers-by
+- Offer small samples to passers-by

 6. Use social media